CoreyCBurton/Kubernetes-Raspberry-Pi4-Cluser-Home-Lab/Software Setup.md

 # Introduction
-Now that you have the SD cards set up for Ubuntu 20.044.2 LTS and your Raspberry Pis on the platform, it is time to set up the server on each Raspberry Pi.
+Now that you have the SD cards set up for Ubuntu 20.044.2 LTS and your Raspberry Pis on the platform, it is time to set up k3s.

 # Enabling cgroup memory
 In order for Kubernetes to work, we will have to modify the **cmdline.txt** by enabling cgroup memory.
 The directroy for **cmdline.txt** is **boot/firmware/cmdline.txt**.
 To know you are in the right place, you should see the line of code below.
 Leave it there, you are going to add to it.